Getting started with SilhouetteMatch¶

 SilhouetteMatch is designed to work for unmixed scenes, meaning that only objects belonging to one specific template may be visible at a time.
 If multiple different objects are visible and their position is known approximately, regions of interest can be configured that enclose the objects belonging to each template.
 Moreover, it is assumed that all objects are right side up, so no objects are flipped.

-Good illumination of the scene must be ensured; a gain of 0 db (see Exposure and Gain Settings) on the Web GUI’s Camera panel indicates that the scene is adequately illuminated.
+Good illumination of the scene must be ensured; a gain of 0 db (see Exposure and Gain Settings) on the Web GUI’s Camera page indicates that the scene is adequately illuminated.
 It is recommended to use diffuse illumination in order to avoid hard shadows.

 Configuring image parameters¶